kars0n777/Drakula-Montserrat/README.md

 1. Change default font to Delugia (its like Cascadia Code + Nerd Fonts + QoL improvements)
 2. Change default status badge thingy colours
 3. General UI colour changes
-4. Dribblish pre-loaded
-5. Code Blocks have proper Synthax Highlighting
+4. Code Blocks have proper Synthax Highlighting
-6. Scrollbar for long custom statuses
+5. Scrollbar for long custom statuses
-7. Removing the text from the general server pop-up (its now only icons!)
+6. Removing the text from the general server pop-up (its now only icons!)
-8. General pop-ups like Server Names and such colour tuned to fit Dracula
+7. General pop-ups like Server Names and such colour tuned to fit Dracula
-9. Other funky stuff 2b added down the line
+8. Other funky stuff 2b added down the line

 # How do I install it?